 It is just a 14-minute walk from both the University Of Liverpool and Liverpool John Moores University.
 The building is a 14-minute walk away from Liverpool Lime Street station, providing hassle-free connections.
 Liverpool One, one of the most famous shopping destinations in the UK and the world, is about 15 minutes walk away from your new student home.

-Living in this student housing you will be just a 15-minute walk from Liverpool John Moores University and a 12-minute walk from the University of Liverpool.
-You will also be close to various transport links which means you can explore the best attractions in the city at any time.
+It is just a 15-minute walk from Liverpool John Moores University and a 12-minute walk from the University of Liverpool.
+It is close to various transport links which means you can explore the best attractions in the city at any time.
 The building is conveniently located within the bustling city centre, a 10-minute walk to the Liverpool Lime Street train station.

 A vibrant destination with an interesting history and rich culture, Liverpool city delivers a great experience for international students.